 Proposition 19 - Base Value Transfers on or after April 1, 2021

 Proposition 19 - Exclusion from Reassessment for Transfers Between Parent/Child or Grandparent/Grandchild on or after Feb 16, 2021

 Propositions 60 and 110 - Transfers of Base Year Value for Person(s) at Least 55 Years of Age and Disabled Persons (Occurring on or before March 31, 2021)

 Propositions 58 and 193 Parent/Child and Grandparent/Grandchild Exclusion from Reassessment for Transfers on or before Feb 15, 2021

 Proposition 8 (Decline in Value)

 Property Tax Postponement for Senior Citizens, Blind, or Disabled Persons

-(For base transfers occurring on or after April 1, 2021)
+(For base transfers occurring on or before March 31, 2021 only)

 Note: On November 3, 2020, California voters approved Proposition 19, The Home Protection for Seniors, Severely Disabled, Families, and Victims of Wildfire or Natural Disasters Act.
 The provisions of Proposition 19 modify certain aspects of Prop 60 and Prop 110 effective April 1, 2021.
 For information on base transfers occurring on or after April 1, 2021, click here.